Coronavirus (Covid-19) Information and Advice

 We recommend this good hand guide produced by the NHS.

 Download the Protect Scotland app.

 The Protect Scotland app from NHS Scotland’s Test and Protect is a free, mobile phone app designed to help us protect each other, reduce the spread of coronavirus and avoid further lockdowns.

 The app will alert you if you have been in close contact with another app user who tests positive for coronavirus.
 And if you test positive, it can help in determining contacts that you may have otherwise missed while keeping your information private and anonymous.

 We have answered some FAQs about the impact of coronavirus on those living with HIV, hepatitis C, and sexual health.
 If your question has not been answered, please get in touch with us.

 If you’re living with HIV, you should follow the advice given to the general population.

 If you are on treatment, with an undetectable viral load and a good CD4 count, then you should be at no greater risk.

-If you’re living with HIV and do not have an undetectable viral load or have a low CD4 count, you should avoid situations where you may be at risk of coronavirus if the virus becomes more widespread.
+If you’re living with HIV and do not have an undetectable viral load or have a low CD4 count, it is even more important that you follow the guidance.